SQream/Legacy-Python-Connector-1.5/README.md

-# Python2/3 connector for SQream DB
+# Python2.7/3.3+ connector for SQream DB

-WARNING: This is a pre-alpha connector.
-It has not been thoroughly tested, but should work with SQream DB v1.12
+Tested on SQream protocols 4 and 5

 Usage example: